AhmetDikbayir/E-mail-Spam-Detection-with-Multinomial-Gaussian-Naive-Bayes/README.md

 ## Build the Model

-I used Multinomial Gaussian Naive Bayes for determining the spam mails.
+I used Multinomial Naive Bayes for determining the spam mails.

 ## Evaluate the Model